dzjones/questlang/README.md

 * `require` - Checks if a certain predicate about the world is true

-Please report any issues with this tool on it's GitHub page: https://github.com/dzjones/questlang/issues
+Please report any issues with this tool on its GitHub page: https://github.com/dzjones/questlang/issues